rakvat/transform-social.org/content/texte/tools.md

 Previous sections already hinted at the characteristics, requirements, and tools for free and solidary societies.
 In this section, I'll get into more detail about how such a society could work.
 Freedom and solidarity are the necessary conditions of anarchism.
-My ideas are close to those of anarcho- communism.
+My ideas are close to those of anarcho-communism.
 As anarchism and also anarcho-communism are a spectrum of diverse ideas, my work can't be seen as a representation of anarchism.

 Here are the more concrete foundations of anarcho-communist societies: decisions are made by